amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     4. Finally, confirm your submission.
 Select “Yes” to submit your skill.

 Congratulations!
 You have successfully submitted your skill for publication.
 You will receive progress e-mails and possibly other suggestions from the Alexa certification team on how you can make your skill even better.
-You can update your skills at any time.
+You will typically receive news back from the certification team within 4-5 business days.
+You can update your skills at any time, except while they are being reviewed for certification.

 Did you like this tutorial?
 You can find more on our [Alexa Skills Kit training page](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/content/alexa-skills-developer-training)